(A) Final leveling of a manufactured home.

 (5) Mate-line gasket.
 The installer shall use the home manufacturer's materials and designs for mate-line gaskets or other methods designed to resist the entry of air, water, water vapor, insects, and rodents at all mate-line locations exposed to the exterior when available.
-Where the mate-line gasket material is not available from the manufactured home manufacturer, two inch foam sealed inside a vapor barrier sheathing type gasket, or one inch by four inch fiberglass roll, a batt or its equivalent shall be installed in accordance with Figure 8B below.
+Where the mate-line gasket material is not available from the manufactured home manufacturer, two-inch foam sealed inside a vapor barrier sheathing type gasket, or one-inch by four-inch fiberglass roll, a batt, or its equivalent shall be installed in accordance with Figure 8B of this rule.

 (a) The homes are designed to be located in wind zone one;

-(b) The completed hinged roof pitch is less than seven in twelve; and
+(b) The completed hinged roof pitch is less than seven units vertical in twelve units horizontal; and

 (c) Fuel burning appliance flue penetrations are not above the hinge.